String Theory and Pre-big bang Cosmology

-All models of brane-antibrane inflation -- either based on a non-trivial topology or on a non-trivial geometry of the transverse dimensions -- are consistent provided that shape and volume of the extra (non-inflationary) spatial dimensions are stabilized, using some appropriate mechanism \cite{21} which does not affect the relative motion of the two branes.
-The stabilization mechanism, in its turn, seems to require the presence of antisymmetric tensor fields, whose ``fluxes" are associated to branes ``wrapping" around around the compact dimensions and ``warping" the compactified geometry \cite{22}.
+It is important to recall, in this context, that all models of brane-antibrane inflation -- either based on a non-trivial topology \cite{15} or on a non-trivial geometry of the transverse dimensions \cite{20} -- are consistent provided that shape and volume of the extra (non-inflationary) spatial dimensions are stabilized, using some appropriate mechanism \cite{21} which does not affect the relative motion of the two branes.
+The stabilization mechanism, in turn, seems to require the presence of antisymmetric tensor fields, whose ``fluxes" are associated to branes ``wrapping" around around the compact dimensions and ``warping" the compactified geometry \cite{22}.
 This enforces the conclusion that the above realizations of slow-roll inflation are only possible when the Universe is in a phase of ``brane-domination".

 On the other hand, in a string theory context, the tension of a $D$-brane (i.e. the mass per unit of spatial (hyper)volume) is proportional to the inverse of the string coupling parameter $g_s$: it follows that such branes become light, and can be copiously produced, only in the strong coupling limit $g_s \gg1$.
 A phase of brane-antibrane inflation seems thus to be naturally (and unavoidably) associated to a phase of strong coupling.